UST-QuAntiL/nisq-analyzer-prio-service/README.md

 Open <http://localhost:4200/#/settings> and add `http://localhost:5005` to the Plugin Endpoints.

+### Install Plugin Dependencies

+Use `poetry run flask install` to install the plugin dependencies.
+Otherwise, you will get `ModuleNotFoundError`.

 ### Start the Plugin Runner

 Restart the plugin runner after code changes to load new code!